jahidulsec/Deep_Learning_Project/Image Segmentation/README.md

 # Image-Segmentation-with-U-Net
-## Coursera - CNN Programming Assignment

-### Disclaimer:
-The given solutions in this project are only for reference purpose.

-### Description of experiment

 Welcome!
 We'll be building our own U-Net, a type of CNN designed for quick, precise image segmentation, and using it to predict a label for every single pixel in an image - in this case, an image from a self-driving car dataset.